szetyng/Guardrails/README.md

 Might just do away with application and decision to stay or leave institution, just create fixed institutions for now, no way for member to voluntarily leave (but heads can still exclude misbehaving members).

 ## Initialisation
-Initially, every holon has 0 resources, except for the supra-holon, which has 100.
-The amount changes when the member holon appropriates resources from the supra-holon, using `appropriateResources agent r inst` which has the previously mentioned side-effects.

-## Simulation
 A list of all the holonic agents are passed to the `simulate` function.
 In the beginning, a list of `supraHolons` are identified from the list of holons.
 In this project, there will be 3 `supraHolons` with the following hierarchy:
 ```
                 offices